dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-History.md

 The complexity of the defences suggests several phases of development.
 After the hill fort was abandoned it was incorporated into Wat's Dyke (built by the king of Mercia in the early 8th Century, it preceded the better-known Offa's Dyke).
 ![](../1shropshire/assets/images/history/2019-02-16_12_25_24_DSC_3317_DxO.jpg)

-# Header: 43 AD
+# Header: Roman Invasion of Britain Begins - 43 AD

-During the Roman occupation the tribe was reorganised as a Roman civitas and the capital was relocated to Viroconium.
+During the Roman occupation the tribe was reorganised as a Roman civitas (a social body of the cives, or citizens, united by law) and the capital was relocated to Viroconium.

 # Name: Viroconium Cornoviorum
 - Date: 55 AD

-The site was first established in about AD 55 as a frontier post as it was strategically located near the end of the primary Watling Street Roman trunk road which ran across England from Dubris (Dover).
+The site was first established in about AD 55 as a frontier post as it was strategically located near the end of the Watling Street Roman trunk road which ran across England from Dubris (Dover).
+It was the fourth largest city in Roman Britain.

-The site was abandoned around 88 AD as a fortress and was taken over as a civilian settlement.
+The site was abandoned around 88 AD as a fortress and was taken over as a civilian settlement and continued to be inhabited until the 7th century.

 The ruin is noted for the 'the Old Work' (an archway, part of the baths' frigidarium and the largest free-standing Roman ruin in Britain).
 ![](../1shropshire/assets/images/history/2019-02-03_13_49_48_DSC_3240_DxO.jpg)

-# Header: 410 - 436 AD

-Romans withdraw from Britain.

-# Header: c.
+# Header: Post-Roman Britain - 410 to c.
 450 AD

+In 407 the Roman troops in Britain are sent across the Channel into Gaul to defend that part of the Empire against the threats from the east.
+This left Britain without any protection, the Saxons took advantage and raided in 408 and 409 AD.
+Requests for aid were rejected by the Emporer in Rome, and so the Romano-Britains expelled the Roman officials.

+Roman civic life continued, but declined (as the cities had lost their central function as centres for taxation and administration) and by about 450 AD the Roman econmic system had broken down.

-Anglo-Saxon settlement (Angles, Frisians, Saxons, Jutes) of Britain begins.
+# Header: Anglo-Saxon settlement of Britain Begins - c.
+450 AD

+England is subject to successive invasions of Germanic tribesmen (Angles, Saxons and Jutes).
+Originally settling in eastern England, they moved progressively west as more arrived.

 Following the collapse of the Romano-British administration, the Cornovii territory may have become part of the Kingdom of Powys, but little is known about this period in respect of the area now known as Shropshire.

-The boarder country between England and Wales was much fought over - the Kingdom of Powys and Anglian-Mercia both vying for territory.
-It is possible that Shrewsbury was established at this time due to the king of Powys moving court to resist the encroaching Anglian advances.
+It is possible that the area of Shrewsbury was first settled in the 5th Century by refugees from Wroxeter.
+Also, it is possible that the king of Powys moved his court to the same area to resist the encroaching Anglian advances.

+# Header: Battle of Chester - 616 AD

+The Battle of Chester was fought between the Northumbrians and the kingdoms of Northern Wales.
+Although the Welsh were victorious, the prince of eastern Powys was killed soon after the battle and his sones fled to Powys, consequently Shropshire came under the control of the Saxon Mercian kingdom.

+The name "Mercia" is Old English for "boundary folk".

 It is likely that the Cornovii territory was partitioned and ruled by different princes, probably perpetuated in the ancient boundaries between the dioceses of Lichfield and Hereford.